 Thirty years later, I still mull over the lapse at the two rivers.
 I want someone to write Huck Finn 2.
 “Kiss my ass,” a woke Jim tells the expendable white kid, “I’m going to Canada.”
 Then Jim steers up the Ohio.

 With a manuscript stalled at a critical moment, I think about Huck Finn a lot these days.
 My Road Course in American Literature is winding through the elaborate process known as double-blind review.
 I have reached an impasse, what I hope to be a productive lull.

 More than I care to admit, the Road Course is a glorified revision of my college seminar paper.
+The college essay is embarrassing to read, typewritten on onion-skin paper, but my story is basically the same.
 The Road Course starts from points in space to ask how we as Americans understand one another.
 I’m not in Cairo, Illinois but the point remains.
 In a literature class, we read across physical and rhetorical divides — imagining worlds between students and teachers, teachers and texts, student and student.